Go Tooling

 Consider also running go mod tidy after adding the above tool.

-Since we will be implementing the adder world, we can copy the WIT to our project, under the wit folder (e.g. wit/component.wit):
+Since we will be implementing the adder world, we can copy the WIT to our project.
+Create a subdirectory called wit and paste the following code into a file called wit/component.wit:

 package docs:adder@0.1.0;